 These healthy vanilla cupcakes came out perfect!
 Because Easter is around the corner, we decorated them with unsulphured and unsweetened organic coconut flakes (fancy grade) for “feathers” and organic naturally coloured jelly beans for “eggs”.
 Kids were ecstatic as I never made cupcakes before!:)

 I’m not a huge cake person and neither are my kids.
 They dislike the overly sweet icing but they sure love the cuteness of cupcakes.
-So, they were all over these cupcakes because they were up to their taste – low in sugar and healthy (believe it or not my kids are vey health conscious after this).
+So, they were all over these cupcakes because they were up to their taste – low in sugar and healthy (believe it or not my kids are vey health conscious after watching Fed Up movie).
 However, a 4 year old still preferred cupcakes plain, no icing.

 Because these cupcakes are made with whole wheat flour, they are a tiny bit less fluffy but still very soft and moist!
 I would never think you can make healthy cupcakes with whole wheat flour and that is why I never attempted to.
 I assume using spelt flour will yield lighter cupcakes.
 To keep cupcakes healthy I also used coconut oil, applesauce and maple syrup (hone works too).

 The icing is creamy and because it’s made with fresh ingredients, cupcakes should be refrigerated.
 After making two batches we had so many cupcakes, so we shared with a few friends and their kids, everyone loved them!
 I found organic jelly beans free of artificial colours, corn syrup and GMOs at my local organic store, I’m sure you can find them as well.
 I paid $2 for a small bag.

 This year will be 1st time ever when Easter egg hunt won’t mean hunting for toxins.
 I will be filling plastic eggs from $ store with organic candies, coins, rubbery frogs, Lego, and tattoos.